iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## Introduction

-TASS Movidius uses a pretrained **Inception V3 model** and an **Intel® Movidius** to carry out object and **facial classification**, both locally and on a live webcam stream.
+TASS Movidius uses pretrained **Inception V3 & Yolo models** and an **Intel® Movidius** to carry out object and **facial classification**, both locally and on a live webcam stream.
 TASS Movidius uses the [IoT JumpWay](https://iot.techbubbletechnologies.com "IoT JumpWay") for IoT communication and publishes messages to the broker when an object is identified.

 ![Test Yolo Object Recognition](images/movidius.jpg)